We live in a world full of objects!

-Paying attention to, well, pretty much anything becomes a strain.
+When you pay attention to, well, pretty much anything, it becomes a strain.

 Basically, we fall into autopilot mode.

 We’re there, without fully realizing that we are.
-We coast through the day without fully paying attention.
+We coast through the day without giving out full attention to it.

 Think about it, can you remember the full extent of driving to work today, or cooking dinner for the kids?
 Or were you on autopilot?